 (VI.59) Though I may have obtained great material gain and even have enjoyed many pleasures for long, I shall still go forth empty-handed and naked, like having been robbed by a thief.

-Again we see it like an illusion, like a dream.
-If we are praised and things go well for a short time, for a long time, in the end what deep significance does it bring?
-And we also think in terms of is there any benefit, is there any essence to praise and fame?
+If we are praised and things go well for a short time, or even for a long time, when it is over, it’s as if it were a dream.
+In the end, what deep significance does it bring?
+We can also question if there is any real benefit.
+Is there any underlying essence to praise and fame?

 Shantideva further says: